CrossRef/event-data-user-guide/docs/app-faq.md

 ### Will the API make data available in other formats?

 Currently no. If we provided an endpoint in, for example, CSV, format, we would have to remove data to make it fit.
 In order to preserve all the information that's relevant to an Event, we only offer the JSON endpoints.
-See the various 'Connecting CED to your service' pages for information on how to interface with other systems.
+See the various 'Connecting Event Data to your service' pages for information on how to interface with other systems.